HqiTao/CT-crackseg/README.md

 ```python
 python evaluate_crack.py --output <path_to_dir>
 ```
-It will represent performance measures and will saves related results in `results` folder.
+It will represent performance measures and save related results in `results` folder.

 ## Results